Combining two characters in a murder mystery party game

 You could also try this even if you have the minimum number of players but you want to use some of the optional murder mystery characters.

-Another idea (and I’ve yet to try this) is to actually merge two characters into a single character.
+Another idea (and I’ve yet to try this) is that if you have some characters left over after casting, then you "merge" two characters into a single character.

 That removes the need for different costumes, swapping namebadges and worrying about keeping items and money apart.